chornberger-c2c/chornberger-c2c/README.md

-Specialist for process automation in OSS infrastructures -
+Specialist for process automation in Open Source infrastructures -

 with a focus on the Red Hat ecosystem (Satellite, Ansible and OpenShift).